PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 ### Scenarios of Related Entity dropdown

-#### Rule 1: On click of Add button open related entity dropdown of the this family group by its type
+#### Rule 1: On click of Add button, open related entity dropdown.

-#### Rule 2: Legal entities are primary sorted on type and secondary sorted on alphabetical order of legal entity name
+#### Rule 2: Legal entities are primary sorted on type and secondary sorted on alphabetical order of legal entity name.

 #### Rule 3: Current legal entity is not shown.

+Given: I have Add Aggregate dialog open for `John Brown` entity.

+When: I click on the first add button

+And: Open related entity dropdown

+Then: Current legal entity is not shown in that dropdown.

 #### Rule 4: If `Display Name` is available then show `Display Name` instead of legal name.

 #### Rule 5: Shows already added legal entities as disabled.

+Given: I have Add Aggregate dialog open for `John Brown` entity.

+And: I have already added  `Brown Family Dropdown` foundation in the aggregate report.

+When: I click on the first add button

+And: Open related entity dropdown

+Then: `Brown Family Foundation` entity is shows disabled.

 #### Rule 6:  On click of any related entity, dropdown will be closed and it will be added.

+Given : I have related entity dropdown open

+When: I click any of the entity in the dropdown.

+Then: Dropdown will be closed and that entity will be added in the aggregate report.